noahadams/singleflight/README.md

-Singleflight allows you to simply wrap asynchronous functions of the form `function(key, callback)` where key is a single string argument and callback can be of any form.
+Singleflight allows you to simply wrap asynchronous functions of the form `function(key, callback)` where key is a single string argument and callback can be a function of any signature.

 ### Usage